 7. Pick Great Photos

 Great photos make your book extra special, but you have to be careful about what appears in the photos.
 Showing ingredients with a company name or branding on them gets very complicated from a legal point of view.
 I suggest you follow the lead of cooking shows.
 If you need one cup of coconut flour for the recipe, viewers shouldn't see the packet.
 What they should see is the flour pre-measured in a little bowl, which is then tipped into the mix.
-This avoids the legal issues, but also allows your reader to see how much of each ingredient you are putting on.
+This avoids the legal issues but also allows your reader to see how much of each ingredient you are putting on.
 For instance, for one cup of coconut flour and one teaspoon of cinnamon get yourself a set of matching bowls in a solid colour.
-Pre-measure your ingredients into the bowls, then take your photos.
+Pre-measure your ingredients in the bowls, then take your photos.

 8. Add Extras